Timothy Gribble: Murders

-According to Gribble, his first victim was a hithchhiker he had picked up near Dickinson in October or November 1985.
+According to Gribble, his first victim was a hitchhiker he had picked up near Dickinson in October or November 1985.
 The girl, whom he claimed was named "Christina", was in her 20s, had brownish-blondish hair, a medium build and wore blue jeans and a blouse.
 Gribble told investigators that she had asked for a ride to Austin, and had even paid $10 for gasoline along the way.
 Instead, Gribble drove towards Fort Bend County, near Highway 95 and the Brazos River, where he raped and choked her to death before dumping the body in the river.
 Investigators were dispatched to locate the body at the places indicated by him, but as the river had risen several times prior to the officers' arrival, it was never located.

 On June 16, 1986, Gribble abducted 23-year-old junior college student Donna Weis from Texas City, and drove her to a wooded lot near Santa Fe, where her father owned a storage business.
 He took Weis into one of the storage bays before strangling and wrapping her body up in a blue tarp, later burying her body in a shallow grave near Hitchcock.

 On September 9, 1987, Gribble was remodelling the roof of 36-year-old Elizabeth "Libby" Jones, an IBM employee who worked at the Johnson Space Center.
 When Jones failed to appear at work that day, one of her colleagues dropped by her home in Clear Lake Shores to check on her, but found the house locked.
 Later that day, Gribble returned to the house, ostensibly to retrieve his wallet, but then kidnapped his former employer, driving her around the countryside until he found an isolated area near the FM 646 and the I-45.
 He then strangled Jones with a cloth sash and left her body near a tree before leaving the area.